 We have observed increasing complexity in the structure of awards, with some companies using a combination of market and performance conditions.
-Where market condition awards such as TSRs and Price Targets are issued, the valuation method typically will employ either Monte Carlo Simulation or the Lattice method.
-The Black-Scholes or other closed-form models depend upon assumptions which are incompatible with the conditions of the more complex awards.
-We have found that the number of Dow 30 companies issuing a Relative Total Shareholder Return award within their equity compensation plans has risen from five companies in 2011 to fourteen companies in 2012 and fifteen companies in 2013.
+Where market condition awards such as Total Shareholder Return (TSR) and Performance Price Target are issued, the valuation method typically will employ either Monte Carlo Simulation or the Lattice method.
+The Black-Scholes or other closed-form models depend upon limited assumptions which are incompatible with the conditions of the complex awards.
+We have found that a large number of Dow 30 companies continue to issue Relative TSR Return awards within their equity compensation plans.

 MITI follows these developments closely and remains aware of the latest innovations in the field.
 Our working papers and white papers provide a resource for boards, compensation committees, equity compensation and accounting professionals.
-If you are considering alternative SBP valuation techniques and would like to discuss various issues with one of our valuation specialists, please contact us at 610-688-8111.
+MITI offers numerous Online Calculators for the valuation of options and derivatives.
+If you are considering alternative SBP awards and would like to discuss various valuation techniques with one of our specialists, please contact us at 610-688-8111.
 We also welcome your questions or comments at miti@fintools.com.
 Thank you for your feedback!